sustrik/libdill/templates/documentation-footer.md

 After doing the steps above open `lcov/index.html` in your browser.

+## FAQ: What is the documentation toolchain?

+Man pages, as well as the table to contents, are generated as markdown (.md) files by `man/generate.js` script.
+This script is meant to be run only by the documentation maintainers and the resulting markdown files are checked into the git repository.

+`make` uses Pandoc to convert the markdown files into both UNIX man pages (troff) and HTML.
+These files are not checked into git, however, they are packaged along the code when doing `make distcheck`. `make install` installs the man pages on your system.
+It doesn't do anything with the HTML files, however, those are still conveniently present in `man` subdirectory.

 ## FAQ: What is the release process?

 These instructions are intended for project maintainers: